 Yes, Trojans can steal files if they are installed on a computer.
 This is done by allowing the malware author or user to gain access to the computer and then steal the files stored on it.

 Anti-malware programs such as SpyHunter are capable of scanning for and removing Trojans from your computer.
 It is important to keep your anti-malware up to date and regularly scan your system for any malicious software.

 About the VulkanInfo32.exe Research

-The content we publish on SensorsTechForum.com, this VulkanInfo32.exe how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific, adware-related problem, and restore your browser and computer system.
+The content we publish on SensorsTechForum.com, this VulkanInfo32.exe how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific trojan problem.